alstar555/CATbot/README.md

 * responds to commands

+* plays music and meow in voice channel

 cat must be taken care of in order for him not to loose his 9 lives
 | Command | Description |